 Here’s where it can be confusing for a lot of people.
 What you really need to know about CERPs is that R-CERPs are not required.
 They are simply an option.
 You won’t see many programs that offer R-CERPs, but don’t sweat it.
 I repeat, R-CERPs are optional.

-Beginning in 2022, there are additional requirements as to what CERPs you will need.
+Beginning in 2022, additional requirements were added as to personalized CERPs you will need based on a computer assessment.

 Who needs CERPs?